...

 12. Sony WF-1000XM5

-Lastly, I have added the Sony WF-1000XM5 to this list of the best gaming earbuds.
+Lastly, I have added the Sony WF-1000XM5 to this list.
 If you crave a pure, uninterrupted listening experience, these earbuds are your ticket to sonic bliss.
 The industry-leading noise cancellation, powered by dual feedback mics and custom isolation tips, drowns out the world so your gaming music shines.

 The call clarity is next-level, too, as your voice cuts through even in chaos.
 Furthermore, the lightweight design and up to 24 hours of total playtime make these earbuds an amazing pick for your gaming gadgets collection.